sullis/flow-example/DESIGN.md

 # Design

 This application is written in Java.
 It is built on top of the Dropwizard framework.
-I chose Dropwizard because it includes these out of the box capabilities:
+I chose Dropwizard because it includes these capabilities:

 - HTTP connectors
 - REST API support (via JAX-RS annotations)